 Most activities take place on the weekends, and during the week it’s mostly locals, which is a fun change of pace in this touristy town!

 Beads!
 When it’s all over, She (or he) with the MOST beads wins!
 Everywhere you go, people will give you beads, and it’s WONDERFUL!
 At least until you get home and wonder what to do with 79 lbs of Mardi Gras beads!

 5K Race (and why you should do it)

 Mardi Gras is ALL about decadent celebrating, so I don’t know why they added the 5K run, but we love a fun 5K, and the first 300 runners registered receive a FREE 1/2 day Balcony Party Ticket!!!
 Like everything else at Mardi Gras, the more you dress up, the more fun you have!
-(Registration for 2017 is not open yet, but I’ll post the link as soon as it does!)Parades
+Click HERE for registration.

 The BIG parades, such as the Krewe of Aquarius and the Knights of Momus Grand Night Parade, all start on the Seawall and go through the city to the Strand, which gives you plenty of places to watch the parade!
 The entire parade is family-friendly, but I’d recommend staying off the Strand for the large parades because it’s SO crowded.

 The Knights of Momus Grand Night Parade was our favorite, with lights and beads everywhere!!
 We watched just off the Strand, (outside of the paid Entertainment Area) and we got SO many beads we couldn’t carry them all!
 We found parking right down the street, and were surrounded by families!